codappix/CGL-TYPO3/readme.rst

 Installation
 ------------

-You have to require the package via composer `composer require codappix/cgl-typo3`.
-After that you have to add the following to the `composer.json`:
+You have to add the following to the `composer.json`:

     "scripts": {
         "post-autoload-dump": [